How To Get From Zagreb To Budapest (& Budapest To Zagreb)

 Before we move on, it’s essential to know that schedules are subject to change.
 Therefore, you should always check with the transportation company whether there have been any changes or if there’s any other important information you should be aware of.

 On Google Maps, the drive from Zagreb to Budapest looks super easy.
-Its an almost straight line from one city to the other.
+It’s an almost straight line from one city to the other.
 Getting from Zagreb to Budapest by car is by no means difficult, and now that there is no border crossing involved, it is even easier.
-As from 1 January 2023, Croatia entered into the Schengen Zone and there are no land or sea port border controls.
-Airports will have no border controls from 26 March 2023.

 Keep your passport within reach—people from Europe, North America, Australia, and New Zealand should have no trouble entering the Schengen Zone via Hungary.
 Although it’s usually not checked by border officials, tourists outside the European Union are technically required to prove their confirmed return trip.
 Other nationalities might want to contact their embassy regarding possible visa requirements.